cryptobrig/vertstack/README.md

 - `tsconfig.node.json`: TypeScript configuration for Node.js environment.
 - `vite.config.ts`: Configuration file for Vite.
 - `vitest.setup.ts`: Setup file for Vitest testing framework.

+## Performance Optimization

+This template includes several performance optimizations:

+1. **Code Splitting**: The application uses React's `lazy` and `Suspense` features to implement code splitting.
+This means that each route is loaded only when it's needed, reducing the initial bundle size and improving load times.

+2. **Lazy Loading**: Route components are lazy-loaded, which means they're only fetched when the user navigates to that route.
+This improves the initial load time of the application.

+3. **Manual Chunk Splitting**: The Vite configuration includes manual chunk splitting for vendor libraries.
+This helps in better caching and can significantly reduce load times for returning visitors.

+4. **Preload Hints**: The `index.html` file includes preload hints for critical resources, allowing the browser to start loading these resources earlier in the page load process.

+These optimizations help to improve the overall performance and user experience of the application.
+Remember to analyze and optimize your specific application as it grows, as performance needs can vary based on the complexity and structure of your project.

+## Getting Started

+While easily customizable, the vert stack is opinionated.
+Use pnpm.

+1. Clone this repository
+2. Run `pnpm install` to install dependencies
+3. Run `pnpm dev` to start the development server

 ## Routing and API Integration